exercism/java/reference/implementing-a-concept-exercise.md

 ## Step 1: Add code files

-The configuration files may be copied from another exercise.
-We aim to keep these in sync.
-We suggest to use:

-- `exercises/concept/lasagna/build.gradle`
+Start by copying the `resources/exercise-template` directory to `exercises/concept/exercise-slug`, this will be the root of the new exercise.

-Now create the following three files:
+Among others, this directory contains the following files:

-- `src/main/java/<ExerciseName>.java`: the stub implementation file, which is the starting point for students to work on the exercise.
+- `src/main/java/ExerciseName.java`: the stub implementation file, which is the starting point for students to work on the exercise.
-- `src/test/java/<ExerciseName>Test.java`: the test suite, please use `assertj` to describe assertions instead of those offered by JUnit.
+- `src/test/java/ExerciseNameTest.java`: the test suite, please use `assertj` to describe assertions instead of those offered by JUnit.
-- `.meta/src/reference/java/<ExerciseName>.java`: an exemplar implementation that passes all the tests.
+- `.meta/src/reference/java/ExerciseName.java`: an exemplar implementation that passes all the tests.

+Make sure to rename each file to match the name of your new exercise.

 Append to `exercises/settings.gradle` the following line: